jdussouillez/quarkus-oidc-client/README.md

 # quarkus-oidc-client

-Project to reproduce some bugs using the OIDC client
+Project to reproduce some bugs using the OIDC client.